xiix0/scam/README.md

-You definitely intend to start living sometime soon.
+You're definitely on their list.
+The question to ask next is what list it is.